jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When DVDs and dark majic lost out to the majic of streaming, the industry fired up the Death Star.
 The same public who bought billions of dollars on DVDs and merchanise.
 That was paying 800 million a year in DVD late fees.
 That created fan clubs and flocked to comic-cons; was declared evil.
 The movie industry put FBI warnings on their products, lobbyied government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Customers were sued, threats of lawsuits were mailed out.
 The industry refused to evolve, and so called their own customers disloyal thieves for using Torrent sites.

 And here was born Darth Blockbuster.
 Hollywood leaders were actively and knowingly trying to force humanity to keep using his old tools in our cyborgology.
-Rather than glueing us in our seats with good stories, Hollywood he was trying to glue DVDs onto our hands with electric seat motors and the lawsuits.
+Rather than gluing us in our seats with good stories, Hollywood he was trying to glue DVDs onto our hands with Blue-ray marketing hype and lawsuits.
 But before we find if the villian could save the DVD (I know you know the answer, but indulge me), let's take a short break.

 ![Frontline movies full](/img\sketches\frontline-movies-full.jpg )
 _Today, most movies stink, and most theatres are dead.
 That's you Stargazer, looking at the frontline after removing the dark majic mask that had you watching pompeous banquets giving out awards to movies you've likely not even seen._

 # Intermission

-We've gone through quite a lot.
-Intermissions are a good time to take a break, buy a snack, and also ask some questions about the story so far.
-I wanted to give some more context about our mission, help define more terms, characters, and general history.
+Intermissions are a good time to stretch our legs, buy a snack and also ask some questions about the story so far.
+Here, I want to define more terms, characters, and emphasize how many of our problems are caused by refeusing to upgrade our philosophy.

 ## Recap

-We have a beautiful society.
-Our police, education, judicial systems work quite well.
-Our legislatures are selected in free and fair elections.
-We have sanitation, health, and power generation infrastrture only dreamed about a few generations ago.
+Always keep in mind, we have a beautiful society.
 There's a reason why people throughout the world fantasize about living in the West.
 We simply have a big problem.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
-Still obessed with the era of mass-production, we've been trying to manage the digitalization of our society using policies meant to encourage the industrialziation of our society.
+Still obessed with the era of mass-production, we've been managing the digitalization of our society using policies meant to encourage the industrialziation of our society.

-GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates; these are hallowed era of mass-production indicators.
-Left and Right both think they define happiness on Main Street.
+GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates; these are hallowed era of mass-production statistics.
+Left and Right both think these stats define happiness on Main Street.
 But, these numbers don't tell us if people have more savings every month, drive less miles in traffic, have less heart attacks, or in general live happier lives.

-Something to thing about.
 We're in a transitition period—living with an Industrial Age philosophy, while using Internet Age technology.
+Only player gods can add new progress indicators.
 This book is about finishing our upgrade to a new age with the "click" of a new philosophy, so we all live happier lives.

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
-_Wasted times and money, we'll be talking about this in the Internet Age._
+_You'll never hear this stat on CNBC, but it means so much wasted times and money.
+It's a stat we'll be talking about in the Internet Age._

 ## The Rulebook

+The rulebook is what governs everyday life.
 Since entering the Internet Age our rulebook has kept growing.
 Government regulations have shot up, political correctness is enforced in campsus and boardrooms, and think of think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.

-Unfortunately, I can't show you our rulebook.
-It's everywhere, and you're probably use to it by now.
-We all sign things like loan contracts, terms of service, credit card agreements every day without reading them.
+Our rulebook is huge.
+And you're probably used to it.
+We all sign loan contracts, terms of service, credit card agreements every day without reading them.
 We live under so many by-laws, regulations, and laws a doubt anyone knows how many.
-We buy products filled with copyrights, trademarks, patents, I'm not sure if we even own our own products.
-It's a big rulebook.
-But big isn't always bad.
+We buy products filled with so many copyrights, trademarks, patents, I'm not sure who owns the products.
+We live under the jurisdiction of a big rulebook.
+But big isn't always bad; bad is when it's used against us.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of our rulebook's growth_